Outsourcing Technical Debt Retirement Projects

 Most organizations rely on supervisors to communicate the analog of commander’s intent to their subordinates.
 Currently, it’s fair to say that few supervisors outside the technology-oriented elements of the enterprise communicate much about technical debt to their subordinates.

 That situation might explain why most performance management systems encourage behaviors that unwittingly expand the body of technical debt, especially for non-technologist performers.
-There are situations in which the widely applauded actions of the outstanding performer actually incur technical debt strategically and responsibly.
+There are situations in which the widely applauded actions of the outstanding performer are such as to incur technical debt strategically and responsibly.
 Technical debt so incurred is what McConnell calls Type II [McConnell 2008] and what Fowler calls Deliberate and Prudent [Fowler 2009].
-But most performance management systems, especially for non-technologists, say nothing about technical debt.
-They risk encouraging behaviors that indirectly exacerbate the problems associated with technical debt.
+But most performance management systems, especially for non-technologists, say nothing about technical debt, and thus risk encouraging behaviors that indirectly exacerbate the problems associated with technical debt.

 Distinguishing responsible and irresponsible behaviors is possible only if understanding of the nature of technical debt is widespread in the organization, even beyond the technologists.
 Here’s an example:

-It was ambitious.
-It was what advocates called a “stretch goal.”
-But the VP of Marketing approved the plan to release the new app by the end of the fiscal quarter.
-After a month of meetings, and much jawboning, the CTO agreed.
-The VP of New Product had serious objections, but the executive team set them aside.
-Engineers and testers were able to meet the date, but they had to incur significant technical debt.
-When they asked for resources to retire that debt after the release, the VP of Marketing opposed the request.
-She needed additional resources for the promotional campaign due to our late entry into the market.
+It was ambitious, what advocates called a “stretch goal,” but the VP of Marketing approved the plan to get the new app released by the end of the next fiscal quarter.
+After a month of meetings, and much jawboning, the CTO agreed to find a way to make it happen, despite serious objections from the VP of New Product Development.
+Engineers and testers were able to meet the date, but they had to incur significant technical debt, and when they asked for resources to retire that debt after the release, the VP of Marketing opposed the request, because she needed additional resources for the promotional campaign due to our late entry into the market.

-Stories like this illustrate scenarios in which technical debt considerations are subordinate to “business priorities.”
-These latter include market timing, market development, and revenue generation.
+Stories like this illustrate scenarios in which technical debt considerations are consistently assigned a lower priority than goals related to market timing, market development, and revenue generation.
 Standards for setting priorities closely parallel the standards defined in the performance management system.
-Indeed, performance management should support enterprise goals.
-In the scenario above, the organization might meet the immediate goal of a successful release.
-But it does so by incurring technical debt, thereby imperiling the next release.
-This scenario illustrates why changing the performance management system might achieve a better balance between immediate goals responsible technical debt management.
+Indeed, the goal of performance management should be to support enterprise goals.
+In the scenario above, the organization might meet the immediate goal of a successful release, but it does so by incurring technical debt, thereby imperiling the next release.
+In this scenario, it’s evidently necessary to change the performance management system to achieve a better balance between immediate goals and the near-term future goals.

 Since anyone in the enterprise can take actions or make decisions that lead to incurring new technical debt, or cause existing technical debt to remain in place, organizations need performance standards that guide employees with respect to technical debt.
-To provide guidance for distinguishing responsible behavior from irresponsible behavior, performance management systems must acknowledge the potential of any employee to affect technical debt.
-Performance management systems must be reviewed with respect to alignment with technical debt policy.
-They might then support a mechanism analogous to Gen. Mattis’s vision of commander’s intent.
+To provide guidance for distinguishing responsible behavior from irresponsible behavior, performance management systems must acknowledge the potential of any employee to affect technical debt, constructively or otherwise.
+Performance management systems must be reviewed with respect to alignment with technical debt policy, and adjusted to encompass a mechanism analogous to Mattis’s vision of commander’s intent.

 References